 Key Club is a service organization associated with the Chico Kiwanis Club.
 Club members organize blood drives held on campus by the North Valley Blood Bank and have donated item to help in various facilities in Chico.
 Money raised by the club through car washes and parking at the Silver Dollar Fair are donated to groups such as Special Olympics.

-The club gives CHS students the opportunity to create graphics, logos, etc. and print them on merchandise (t-shirts, buttons, stickers, mugs, banners, etc. and sell such products to their peers on campus.
+This club gives students the opportunity to create graphics, logs, etc. and print them on merchandise (t-shirts, stickers, mugs, banners, etc.) and sell such products to their peers on campus.

 Interact is a Rotary-sponsored service club for high school students.
 Members carry out at least two service projects yearly; one that serves the school or the community and another that furthers international understanding.
 Young people develop initiative,leadership skills, and lasting friendships.
 The Chico High Interact Club meets twice a month, elects officers and determines projects for the school year.
 To remain eligible for membership, Interact members must attend 60% or more of the regular meetings.